Established in 1979

 About the Gaels

-The Seattle Gaels and it’s umbrella entity; the Irish Heritage Club of Seattle endeavors to promote the Irish Sports of Gaelic Football, Hurling to Men, Women and Youth in the pacific northwest.
+The Seattle Gaels – a program of the Irish Heritage Club of Seattle – endeavors to promote the Irish Sports of Gaelic Football, Hurling, and Camogie to Men, Women, and Youth in the Pacific Northwest.

 History of the Seattle Gaels

 Gaelic Football has been played in the Pacific Northwest since the 1920s.
 In the early years, it was usually in the form of pick-up games at the annual Irish Club picnic.
 However, in the late 1950s, the game became better organized in the Northwest, team jerseys were purchased and challenge games were organized against teams from Vancouver, BC, and even against San Francisco teams.
 These Seattle teams were composed of a few young Irish-born priests, other Irish-born people living in the Seattle area,and a couple of their friends.
 Contacts were even made in 1959 with the newly formed North American County Board (NACB) with a view towards affiliating with the GAA, but those efforts came to naught, and in the late 1960s, Gaelic Football basically became dormant in the Seattle area.